earthtoolsmaker/website/content/posts/how-to-build-a-real-time-bear-detection-system.md

 ## Data Modeling

+### Data split

+The annotated dataset has been divided into three sets: train, validation, and test, with the following ratios: 80%, 10%, and 10%, respectively.
+To prevent any potential data leakage between training and testing phases, we partitioned the data based on camera reference and date information extracted from the picture's exif metadata

 ### Image Classification vs Object Detection

 How might we approach modeling this dataset?
 One option is to conceptualize the